by : RJ Fisher last update: September 2020

 #36 – Klepon – Green Sticky Rice Balls

 Let’s do dessert, or actually Klepon is more like a sweet snack.
-Green balls made of sticky rice dough, rolled in grated coconut and with a center of liquid palm sugar.
+Green balls made of sticky rice dough, rolled in fresh grated coconut.
+With each bite the center of liquid palm sugar will burst in your mouth, oh so satisfying.
 I clearly remember that as a kid I would stuff myself with these yummy balls until the point of nausea.
 My Indonesian aunties always prepared unlimited supplies and I just couldn’t stop eating.

 Roll them through grated coconut and let them cool down a bit.
 That last part is important, because the now liquid palm sugar will burn your mouth when hot.

 Ah, those childhood memories made of sticky rice sweetness, sigh…

 #35 – Pad Kee Mao – Drunken Noodles

 Noodles are a staple food in Southeast Asia and Thailand certainly has its share.
 For me, this Thai noodle dish beats the more famous Pad Thai by a mile.
 “Pad Kee Mao” more or less translates into “very drunk stir-fry”.
 Rumor has it that this dish cures your hangover, so there you go.
 Maybe it’s because of the chilies in there that are guaranteed to make you sweat out all remaining alcohol in your body.